Find Your Tour

 Overview

-2024 Update - The castle is partially reopened, but some sections are cordoned off to permit masonry repairs (last updated on 25 September 2024)
+The castle is partially reopened, but some sections are cordoned off to permit masonry repairs (last updated on 17 November 2025)

 Caerlaverock Castle is an impressive and unusual triangular-shaped castle a few miles South of Dumfries on the Solway coast.
 With its moat, two-towered gatehouse, and imposing battlements, it is a fine example of a medieval stronghold.
 The castle's turbulent history owes much to its proximity to England which made it a strategic objective in Border conflicts.